 Cardiff Central Library (or your own branch library)

 There’s a whole floor of children’s books for you to borrow or browse at Cardiff Central Library, or see here for a list of libraries in Cardiff.
-Children across the country will be taking place in the annual summer reading challenge, encouraging them to read six books of their choice, collecting stickers and other rewards along the way.
-This year, the theme is The Big Friendly Read, inspired by Roald Dahl, 100 years after he was born.
+Over the summer, children can take part in the annual summer reading challenge, encouraging them to read six books of their choice, collecting stickers and other rewards along the way.

 Open Mondays to Fridays, 10am-5.30pm; Saturdays and Sundays, 12pm-5.30pm (April to September)